SueMottet/kickstarter-analysis/README.md

  * Adding chart to look at this data by country could provide further insights on country differences and different recommendation for each

 ## Recommendations
-Launching a Theater play campaign on Kickstarter is likely to be successful but there are factors that should be considered around launch dates and goals that can funding success.
+Launching a Theater play campaign on Kickstarter is likely to be successful but there are factors that should be considered around launch dates and goals that can improve funding success.

 ### Launch Date Recommendations
 Launching a Theater play campaign in the month of June if possible is recommended.
 May is also a good time to launch a Theater play campaign.
 Launching a Theater play campaign in December should be avoided if possible.
 All other months for launches were relatively successful as well.